flimzy/synctest/README.md

 I like big books, and I cannot lie.

-Do you have the time?
+Do you have the time to listen to me whine?